Home

 2022-05-17 09:29:17

-#Supreme #Court #sides #Ted #Cruz #striking #cap #campaign #funds #repay #private #campaign #loans
+#Supreme #Courtroom #sides #Ted #Cruz #striking #cap #marketing campaign #funds #repay #private #marketing campaign #loans

 Chief Justice John Roberts wrote the 6-3 decision.
 Justice Elena Kagan wrote the dissent for her liberal colleagues, Justice Stephen Breyer and Justice Sonia Sotomayor.

-"The question is whether or not this restriction violates the First Amendment rights of candidates and their campaigns to have interaction in political speech," Roberts wrote.
-He mentioned there may be "no doubt" that the law does burden First Amendment electoral speech.
-"Any such law have to be not less than justified by a permissible interest," he added, and the government had not been able to determine a single case of so-called "quid pro quo" corruption.
+"The question is whether this restriction violates the First Modification rights of candidates and their campaigns to have interaction in political speech," Roberts wrote.
+He mentioned there's "little doubt" that the law does burden First Amendment electoral speech.
+"Any such law must be no less than justified by a permissible curiosity," he added, and the government had not been capable of determine a single case of so-called "quid professional quo" corruption.

 Roberts concluded that the "provision burdens core political speech with out correct justification."